Online Engineering Programs Home

 All students start with core classes detailing advanced energy solutions, policies, and infrastructure.
 Then they select from a block of engineering analysis classes with topics such as sustainable design; greenhouse gas control; battery systems; and modeling analysis of hybrid electric vehicles.

 Students may specialize in one of the following: energy generation, distribution, and usage; transportation power; or chemical energy conversation.
 A final capstone project asks the student to apply their new knowledge to solve a real-world problem with industry or government participation.
-Students complete 30 credits of classes, which can be done online, on-campus, exclusively online, or a combination of each.
+Students complete 30 credits of classes, which can be done online, on-campus, or in a combination of both.

 The WSU electric power engineering PSM (professional science master’s) master's degree combines an in-depth knowledge of advanced engineering with the managerial skills needed to implement solutions and lead in the industry.
 The program's faculty includes recognized industry experts from power engineering.
 Apart from training students in an advanced scientific field, the program also teaches them the skills needed for becoming managers and leaders in a professional environment.